Uttam's Family Trip Across Five Cities in Rajasthan With Thrillophilia

 Bikaner Was the Quiet Close

-Junagarh Fort, Karni Mata Temple, and the National Camel Research Centre made for a quieter end to a trip that had already given the group quite a lot across the days before it.
-The next morning the SUV made the long drive back to Jaipur airport, and the five of them headed home with nine days of Rajasthan behind them.
+Covering Junagarh Fort, Karni Mata Temple, and the National Camel Research Centre made for a quieter end to the trip.
+The next morning, the SUV made the long drive back to Jaipur airport, and with memories of a trip that didn't leave out a single family member from feeling included and spoken to, Uttam and his family went back home.

 Read more